 And if you’re mistaken in that area, who’s to say where else you might be mistaken?

 Seeing as there is a limited amount of information that you can fit into your resume, it makes sense to keep everything as succinct as possible.

 The preceding list of what to avoid in a resume mostly covers meaningless phrases that do not do anything to convince the recruiter to hire you.
-When writing your resume, it is important that every single sentence in it adds up to your central message of why you are the ideal candidate for the position.
+When writing your resume, every single sentence in it must add up to your central message of why you are the ideal candidate for the position.

 The process of editing a resume to remove clichés takes a very analytical and experienced mind, so you might want to consider hiring the services of experts who have experience writing resumes for your field.

-With their help, you will definitely be able to present a resume that will you stand out in the mind of the recruiter.
+With their help, you will be able to present a resume that will stand out in the mind of the recruiter.